kborovik/pki-db/README.md

 Test your Subject Alternative Names (SAN) and deployment process using a test certificate before submitting a CSR to the corporate PKI.

-This repo generates certificate package:
+This repo generates a certificate package:

 - Root CA certificate `ca-certificates.crt`
 - Test Host certificate `host.domain.com.crt`